-Since sometimes the tax return for the last filing year cannot be certified because the return has not been processed by the Department, it is recommended to print a copy of the electronically filed return or to file the return personally along with a copy, in order to have said copy sealed with the Department's receipt stamp.
-This service will be offered at the Department of the Treasury, Intendente Ramírez Building in Old San Juan, at the Internal Revenue Collections Offices, and at the Orientation and Return Preparation Centers.
+Since sometimes the tax return for the last filing year cannot be certified because the return has not been processed by the Department, it is recommended to print a copy of the electronically filed return.
+This way you will get a copy with the Department electronic filing seal.